Nayan-Chaturvedi/ChaiAurCode/README.md

 ![DOM](/src/images/object.png)

-- To master javascript, we need to learn 2 things
+- To master JavaScript, we need to learn 2 things
   - Objects
   - Events
 - Objects can be declared in 2 ways